 This prospectus supplement and the accompanying prospectus and, if applicable, a product prospectus supplement, provide you with a general description of the notes we may offer.
 Each time we sell notes we will provide a pricing supplement containing specific information about the terms of the notes being offered.
 Each pricing supplement may include a discussion of any risk factors or other special considerations that apply to those notes.
 The pricing supplement may also add, update or change the information in this prospectus supplement and any applicable product prospectus supplement.
-If there is any inconsistency between the information in this prospectus supplement or any applicable product prospectus supplement and any pricing supplement, you should rely on the information in that pricing supplement.
-In this prospectus supplement when we refer to this prospectus supplement we are also referring to any applicable product prospectus supplement unless the context otherwise requires.
+If there is any inconsistency between the information in this prospectus supplement or any applicable product prospectus supplement, you should rely on the information in that pricing supplement.
+In this prospectus supplement we are also referring to any applicable product prospectus supplement unless the context otherwise requires.